mbojkovsky/temporal-s3-redirect/README.md

 ### Chrome

-1. Download the latest `.zip` file from the [GitHub Releases](https://github.com/yourusername/s3-redirect-temporal/releases) page
+1. Download the latest `.zip` file from the [latest releases](https://github.com/mbojkovsky/temporal-s3-redirect/releases)
 2. Extract the downloaded zip file to a folder on your computer
 3. Open Chrome and navigate to `chrome://extensions/`
 4. Enable "Developer mode" by toggling the switch in the top right corner